seatsio/seatsio-js/README.md

 <script src="https://github.com/seatsio/seatsio-js/releases/download/<RELEASE_TAG>/SeatsioClient.js"></script>
 ```

+This library uses `async/await` and `for await` loops which are part of the ES 8. `for await` loops gained native support from Node 10 onwards.
+As a result, the minimum required version for Node is 10.

 ## Versioning

 seatsio-js only uses major version numbers: v2, v3, v4 etc. Each release - backwards compatible or not - receives a new major version number.